-4.1 Additive Manufacturing
+4.1 Additive manufacturing

-Additive manufacturing, i.e. the production of items through the sedimentation of layers, fits in the wider context of digital manufacturing (Lee, Leem and Hwang, 2011), which for decades has been seen as an integration of digital and manufacturing technologies through the automatic control of machinery and computers.
-The Big Data environment, through information sharing made possible by the spread of the Internet, additionally increased its use (Lucke, Constantinescu and Westkämper, 2008; Zuehlke, 2010).
+Additive manufacturing, i.e. the production of items through the sedimentation of layers, fits in the wider context of digital manufacturing (Lee et al., 2011), which for decades has been seen as an integration of digital and manufacturing technologies through the automatic control of machinery and computers.
+The Big Data environment, through information sharing made possible by the spread of the internet, additionally increased its use (Lucke et al., 2008; Zuehlke, 2010).